Jhalak-sapkota/Blog-Project/README.md

 # Blog API Assignment – Jhalak Sapkota

 ## Project Description
-This is a simple Blog Management API with CRUD functionality built using Spring Boot and MySQL.
+This is a simple Blog Management API with CRUD functionality built using Spring Boot and PostgresSQL.

 ## Technologies Used
 - Java 17